praekeltfoundation/seed-documentation/configuration.md

 * MESSAGE_SENDER_TOKEN - Auth token to talk to Message Sender
 * STAGE_BASED_MESSAGING_URL - FQDN of Stage Based Messaging API
 * STAGE_BASED_MESSAGING_TOKEN - Auth token to talk to Stage Based Messaging

+**Required Configuration:**

+The application needs users with auth tokens for each unique frontend application that is required to have access.
+The best thing to do is "app_type_transport" for consistency.
+For example, "app_public_ussd".

+The application also needs users with auth tokens for each unique service account that is required to have access.
+For the hub this includes the Control Interface Service.
+The best thing to do is "service_servicename" for consistency.
+For example, "service_control_interface".

+Each application also needs a Source defining in the Registrations app.
+This sets the authority level for each registration which can influence the message set the recipient is signed up for.